sneakers-the-rat/infrastructure/_sections/2_3_federation.md

 In this example I have been implicitly treating the `@nwbFederation` users like bittorrent trackers, keeping track of different datasets in their federation, but there is no reason why queries couldn't themselves be distributed across the participating peers, though I believe tracker-like federations are useful and might emerge naturally.
 A system like this doesn't need the radical zero trust design of, for example, some distributed ledgers, and an overlapping array of institutional, disciplinary, interest, and so on federations would be a good means of realizing the evolvable community structure needed for sustained archives.

-Extend this practice across the many overlapping gradients of cooperation and collaboration in science, and on a larger scale a system like this could serve as a way to concretize and elevate the organic, continual negotiation over meaning and practice that centralized ontologies can only capture as a snapshot.
+Extend this practice across the many overlapping gradients of cooperation and collaboration in science, and on a larger scale a system like this could serve as a way to make explicit the organic, continual negotiation over meaning and practice that centralized ontologies can only capture as a snapshot.
 It doesn't have the same guarantees of consistency or support for algorithmic reasoning as a top-down system would in theory, but it would give us agency over the structure of our information and have the potential to be useful for a far broader base of researchers.

-I have no idea where the physicists' store their data or what format it's in, *but the chemists might,* and the best way to get there from here might be a dense, multiplicative web of actual practical knowledge instead of some sparsely used corporate API.
+I don't happen to know where the physicists store their data or what format it's in, *but the chemists might,* and the best way to get there from here might be a dense, multiplicative web of actual practical knowledge instead of some sparsely used corporate API.

 I have been purposefully nonprescriptive about implementation and fine details here, what have we described so far? !! short summary of preceding section !! recall that what i am describing is protocol-like, so having multiple implementations that evolve is sorta the point.